nikolaydubina/go-recipes/README.md

 ### [⏫](#contents)➡ Create 3D visualization of concurrency traces

-This tool creates 3D visualization of coroutines execution.
+Fresh artistic perspective on coroutines execution.
 There is no advanced functions and it is hard to analyze production systems.
 However, it could be interesting for educational purposes. — [@divan](https://github.com/divan)

 <div align="center"><img src="https://github.com/divan/gotrace/blob/master/images/demo.png" style="margin: 8px; max-height: 640px;"></div>